 Source: pexels.com

-Vitamin deficiencies can cause health problems such as anemia, osteoporosis, and heart disease.
+Vitamin deficiencies can cause health problems such as iron deficiency anemia, osteoporosis, lung cancer, heart complications, and other chronic diseases.
 Women need to take care of their bodies and ensure they get the right vitamins.
-Some women need to take multivitamin daily to support their body’s needs of these vitamins and minerals.
+Some females, even those menstruating women need to take multivitamins daily to support their body’s needs for these vitamins and minerals because women’s multivitamins typically help sort out iron deficiency.

-This vitamin improves your immune system, facilitates communication between your brain cells, and works in tandem with calcium to make your bones stronger.
-Because their skin produces less vitamin D in response to sun exposure, healthcare professional says that women of a certain age may benefit from taking a vitamin D supplement.
-Salmon, eggs, tuna, eggs, mushrooms, milk, and foods fortified with vitamin D such as yogurt, cereal, yogurt, and orange juice are all good sources of such clinical nutrition, especially if you want a balanced diet with no artificial flavors and you don’t have dietary restrictions.
+This vitamin improves your immune function, facilitates communication between your brain cells, and works in tandem with calcium to make your bones stronger.
+Because their skin produces less vitamin D in response to sun exposure, healthcare professional says that women of a certain age may benefit from swallowing pills or taking a vitamin D supplement.
+Salmon, eggs, tuna, eggs, mushrooms, milk, and foods fortified with vitamin D such as yogurt, cereal, yogurt, and orange juice are all good sources of such clinical nutrition and immune support, especially if you want a balanced diet with no artificial flavors and you don’t have dietary restrictions.

 Consuming an adequate amount of calcium, particularly during the years between the ages of 10 and 20, can reduce the risk of developing brittle bones later in life.
-Calcium is necessary clinical nutrition for the maintenance of healthy blood flow, as well as muscles and nerves.
-The following are excellent sources of calcium: milk, cheese, yogurt, kale, canned salmon with bones, broccoli, and cereals, soy drinks, and fruit juices fortified with calcium.
+Calcium is necessary clinical nutrition for the maintenance of healthy blood flow and avoiding blood clotting, as well as muscles and nerves and a better immune system.
+The following are excellent sources of calcium: milk, cheese, yogurt, kale, canned salmon with bones, broccoli, cereals, soy drinks, and fruit juices fortified with calcium.

 Source: pexels.com